abdulrahmankadhem/DL-for-DR-Detection/README.md

 ## Methodology

-A pretrained model is loaded from Pyrtorch and the head is redefined to contain a select number of classes.
+A pretrained model is loaded from Pytorch and the head is redefined to contain a select number of classes.

 After specifying hyperparameters, training begins.
 Images are preprocessed using resizing, augmentation, green channel enhancement, and normalization.